RahulTinku/DS-algo/hackerrank/new year chaos/Ransome note/Readme.md

 No
 Explanation 2

-Harold's magazine is missing the word .
+Harold's magazine is missing the word.
 ```